-For tobacco or nicotine containing products, the first offense will result in disciplinary action and if the student is under the age of 18, a referral to Law Enforcement.
-The second offense may result in three (3) days of outof-school suspension or SWAY.
-The third offense may result in five (5) days of out-of-school suspension and the possibility of expulsion proceedings.
-(IC 35-46-1-10.5)

-- For alcohol, the first offense may result in five (5) days of out-of-school suspension.
+- For tobacco or nicotine containing products, the first offense will result in two (2) Saturday School assignments and if the student is under the age of 18, a referral to Law Enforcement.
+The second offense will result in three (3) days of out-of-school suspension or SWAY and if the student is under of the age of 18, a referral to the Spencer County Prosecutor.
+The third offense will result in five (5) days of out-of-school suspension and the possibility of expulsion proceedings.
+(IC 35-46-1-10.5) - For alcohol, the first offense may result in five (5) days of out-of-school suspension.
 The second offense will result in ten (10) days out-of-school suspension and the possibility of expulsion proceedings.
 (IC 7.1-5-7-7) - For other drugs, any offense may result in ten (10) days of out-of-school suspension and a recommendation for expulsion.